hnesland/telldusmq/README.md

 go get github.com/hnesland/telldusmq
 ```

-The broker depends on libtelldus-core and libtelldus-core-dev-packages.
-Please see the [installation instructions](http://developer.telldus.com/wiki/TellStickInstallationUbuntu) for Telldus Core.
+The broker depends on telldus-core to communicate with Tellstick.

 Other dependencies are handled by Go.